Luinen/Battleship/README.md

   - After these mistakes were fixed, no errors were returned when passing through the official [JS validator](https://jshint.com/)

 ## Bugs
+- Solved Bugs
+  - The AI choose the same location and started the game with only 3 or 4 ships.
+- Unsolved Bugs

-- If the users
+  - If the users enter nothing when they want to shoot, an error message pop up.
-- Unfortunately, I

 ## Deployment